 In an attempt to bring back some excitement and a level of competition in the sport, FIA decided to go forward with the introduction of the DRS in 2011.

 It was doing exactly what it was intended to do by facilitating passing on the straightaways.
-The fierce competition returned and, as a result, created a division of proponents and critics.
+The fierce competition returned and, as a result, created a division between proponents and critics.

 Proponents loved the fact that cars could now pass each other far more often, while critics feel like it was too much, allowing cars to pass each other far too easily.

 The thing is, the FIA only authorized it at very precise points during a race.
 Also, there are strict measurements and requirements as to the location and angle of the rear wing.

 As you can see, it’s not as if the FIA just threw this rule out there and let the chaos ensue.
 The DRS system is only available for specific sections of the track and only then if the driver is within the one-second parameter for overtaking another vehicle.

 As if it wasn’t already specific enough, drivers aren’t allowed to engage the system at all for the first two laps of any race.
 Only racetracks with multiple straightaways have two DRS zones—areas where activation is allowed—while most other tracks only have a single zone.

 There are never going to be DRS zones outside of straightaways.
 The downward force applied to F1 racecars is necessary when coming through corners.
 Otherwise, they risk one or more of the tires leaving the tarmac, which could potentially be disastrous.

 During qualification and general practice sessions, the DRS can be activated as much as the driver wants.
 Since there are no other race cars on the track, the danger is minimized.

 The Drag Reduction System in Formula One racing was an innovative attempt to reduce drag and facilitate overtaking.
 It’s also created a lot of controversies, which is good for the sport because negative attention is still attention.